Renaud11232/OctoPrint-Marlin-Flasher/README.md

 ## Configuration

-There are three configurable options:
+There are four configurable options:
 * The path to your `arduino-cli` executable
 * The name of the Arduino sketch (defaults to `Marlin.ino`)
 * The maximum file upload size (defaults to `20MB`)
+* The additional boards urls (ie: Sanguino)

 All can be configured directly though the *Settings* menu. or via the [config.yaml](https://docs.octoprint.org/en/master/configuration/config_yaml.html)